marijavella/image-reconstructor-patches/readme.md

 Image Reconstructor (from Patches)
 ============================================================

 Python code to reconstruct images from patches with a specified patch size/stride combination.
+The patches are combined by averaging, making this useful when reconstructing an image from imperfect patches generated from a neural network.

 This code is more flexible than the [`Scikit`](https://scikit-learn.org/stable/) [`reconstruct_from_patches_2d`](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.image.reconstruct_from_patches_2d.html) function since it can work with any stride value.